-Tower base, which is the location of the highest RF concentration, according to the TV engineers.
+Tower base, is the location of the highest RF concentration, according to the TV engineers.
 I only lingered here to snap a few quick photos.

 All of the STL antennas are mounted to the side of the transmitter building next to the living quarters.

 On top of all that, as if that weren’t enough, there is the view.
 I would also comment a bit on the weather.
 In some cases, the site can be completely engulfed in a grey dull fog bank one minute, then the wind changes direction, the sun comes out and you see this: